Pterify/FlexaCP/README.md

 }
 ```

-#### Create SSL certificates for your target domain and set up the NGINX reverse proxy
+### Create SSL certificates for your target domain and set up the NGINX reverse proxy

-Here's a proxy config that we recommend, however you are free to change it:

 ```nginx
 server {